peidacai/espresso-math.github.io/_posts/2016-11-19-General-Assembly-Capstone02post.md

 ![taxi_avg_spd_pickup_hr]({{site-url}}/images/taxi_spd.png)

-After the sanity check, the plot below for mean speed by pickup hour was created.
+After the sanity check, the plot above for mean speed by pickup hour was created.
 Interesting to note that the speed of taxis plummeted from 5 am onwards and never really recovered until about midnight.
 And from subway station to subway stations, you are really better off taking the subway, unless it is in the middle of the night.

 ### How much were New Yorkers tipping?